Is Cs2 Polar Or Nonpolar

 Let's delve deeper into the concepts of bond polarity and molecular geometry to further solidify our understanding of why CS₂ is nonpolar.

 • Molecular Geometry: The three-dimensional arrangement of atoms in a molecule dictates how individual bond dipoles interact.
 If the molecule is symmetrical, meaning the polar bonds are arranged in such a way that they cancel each other out, the molecule is nonpolar.
 Even if the individual bonds are polar, the overall molecular polarity is determined by the geometry.
-For example, a linear molecule with two identical polar bonds pointing in opposite directions will be nonpolar.
+As an example, a linear molecule with two identical polar bonds pointing in opposite directions will be nonpolar.
 A tetrahedral molecule can also be nonpolar if the atoms attached to the central atom are identical.

 Comparing CS₂ with Other Molecules